Free Tax Secrets

-In 2008-2022 the maximum monthly allowable lease expense is $800 plus applicable taxes.
+In 2008-2021, the maximum monthly allowable lease expense is $800 plus applicable taxes.
+It increased to $900 in 2022 and a further increase of $950 in 2023.
 If you have leased a new vehicle, the down payment will be set up as a prepaid expense and expensed over the lease period, so please provide our associates with this information.

 Both methods need to be calculated, and the one resulting in a higher expense is the one to claim.
 There is a spreadsheet to do this calculation contained in the Expenses section of the Capturing Revenue and Expense Data Manual.

 If the company owns the vehicle, expenses are recorded as noted above but the personal use percentage of the total expenses, including amortization, will be charged back to you personally.